 Judaism holds that the world was built with chesed (lovingkindness) We read in Psalms: Olam Chesed Yibaneh עוֹלָם, חֶסֶד יִבָּנֶה (The world is build with chesed*) Psalm 89:3.
-One interpretation of this verse is that the entire world is continually sustained by learning, intention and acts of lovingkindness (torah, prayer/avodah and g’milut chasadim).
+Our entire world is not only built with chesed but continually sustained our acts in the world.

 Sylvia Boorstein teaches about the Buddhist practice called Metta, which in Poli, means “lovingkindness.”
 Perhaps one reason this practice has resonated with so many Jews is the similarity to our ancient Priestly Blessing (Numbers 6:24-26):